ibm-cloud-docs/power-iaas/faq.md

 {: #thridparty}
 {: faq}

-You are responsible for third-party licensing.
+Clients are responsible for third-party licensing.

 ## What are the hardware specifications?
 {: #hardwarespecs}
 {: faq}

-For hardware specifications, see [Hardware specifications](/docs/infrastructure/power-iaas?topic=power-iaas-about-power-virtual-server#apvs-hardware-specifications).
+For more information, see [Hardware specifications](/docs/infrastructure/power-iaas?topic=power-iaas-about-power-virtual-server#apvs-hardware-specifications).

 ## Does {{site.data.keyword.powerSys_notm}} run in a multi-tenant environment?
 {: #multi}